chaostreff-flensburg/kladderadatsch/readme.md

 ## Development

-Pushing to master is restricted.
+Pushing to main is restricted.
 Please work in a `feature/` or `bug/` branch and create a pull request.
 Merging requires the CI passing, an approved review and the branch being up to date.

 ### Build Setup